Do Psychologists Diagnose Mental Health Problems?

 Why Choose a Regulated Practitioner?

 Psychology is a regulated profession and practitioners within the profession are required by law to deliver competent, ethical and professional services.
-They are accountable to the public through the College of Psychologists of Ontario, (the Psychology regulatory body) for their professional behaviour and activities.
+They are accountable to the public through the College of Psychologists and Behaviour Analysts of Ontario, (the Psychology regulatory body) for their professional behaviour and activities.
 As members of the College, Psychologists must meet rigorous professional entry requirements, adhering to standards, guidelines and the ethical principles as laid down by their respective College.
 They are also required to participate in quality assurance activities to continually update and improve their knowledge, skills and competencies.

 In contrast, the College has no authority over unregulated service providers.
 If you see an unregulated practitioner, you are not protected nor can you hold unregulated providers accountable for the services you receive, based on expected or assumed levels of education, training, competence or professional and ethical standards of conduct.